top of page

 Blazing Stars.jpeg

-In much the same tradition as the early founding members of our Church, we recently embarked on a mission to establish a Family Tribute Garden.
-In 2020 as a response to the Covid crisis, we began our work of establishing an outside worship space utilizing the rich fertile soil of the floodplain.
+In much the same tradition as the early founding members of our Church, we embarked on a mission to establish a Family Tribute Garden.
+In 2020 as a response to the Covid crisis, we began our work of establishing an outside worship space utilizing the rich fertile soil of the flood plain.
 Through the support of the Episcopal Diocese of New Hampshire, we were able to secure an Earth Care Commission Grant that enabled us to begin the fundraising process in earnest.
 Generous community members embraced our project with donations of financial support, perennials, trees, shrubs, and garden tools.
 Creation of the garden, situated directly behind the Church, encompasses circular paths filled with a variety of pollinator and wildlife friendly plantings.

 Our congregation has reaped the benefits of this meditative and tranquil space as well as shared in the wonders of nature and the communal responsibilities of good stewardship in the maintaining of these blessed surroundings.

 If you are interested in volunteering your time or talents to the garden, please contact Geri or Steve Holdsworth or any member of the Garden Ministry team.
 Gifts to the Garden can be forwarded directly to Grace Episcopal Church with a note to designate your gift to the Family Tribute Garden.
+Sunday services in the garden will be held during the summer months weather permitting.
+Dates for the outside services will be posted online, and in the newsletter, “Gleanings” at the beginning of the summer.

 Initiatives we embrace: